Niavlys2048/OC-Project-5/README.md

 dev-20221024-18-58:
 - Debugged computeDivision() function, to keep precise results in case of multiple of 10 starting with a number other than 1 (example: 200, ..., 900)
 - Added a Unit Test to validate changes and check if there is no regression

+dev-20221024-23-23:
+- Debugged computeDivision() function, to keep precise results in case of multiple of 10 starting with any number (example: 650, 5500, etc.)
+- Added a Unit Test to validate changes and check if there is no regression